What Disqualifies You From Getting Social Security Disability Benefits?

 Avoiding Disqualification and Strengthening Your Claim

 Preventing disqualification starts before you apply.
 Document all medical treatment consistently, even if you feel symptoms are manageable some days.
 Keep detailed records of how your condition affects daily activities—what you cannot do matters more than your diagnosis.
-Stop all work activity before applying, or reduce earnings well below SGA limits, as working while your application processes creates evidence against your claim.
+Work activity during the application process may be considered by the SSA when evaluating eligibility.

 When medical treatment seems unaffordable, explore community health centers, charity care programs, and medication assistance rather than simply stopping treatment.
 Document all efforts to obtain affordable care and any barriers preventing you from following recommended treatment.
 This creates the paper trail needed to demonstrate good-faith efforts despite financial limitations.